puppetlabs/iac/_posts/2021-02-05-status-update.md

 This week the development work was focused on the automated release preparation and multi-node testing.

-The tempate for the automated module release preparation in `pdk-templates` is currently [undergoing testing][pdk-templates-pr-394] and, hopefully, by the end of next week a pdksync across all our supported modules will ease releases in the future.
+The template for the automated module release preparation in `pdk-templates` is currently [undergoing testing][pdk-templates-pr-394] and, hopefully, by the end of next week a pdksync across all our supported modules will ease releases in the future.

 For a quick preview on multi-node testing, [take a look at this NTP pull request][puppetlabs-ntp-pr-603] that deploys two VMs on GCP with different roles and runs an integration test suite to check communications.